Highlights from the Ratings and Financial Report for Li-Cycle Holdings Corp. (LICY)

 Li-Cycle Holdings Corp.
-(NYSE:LICY) went down by -8.71% from its latest closing price compared to the recent 1-year high of $15.74.
-The company’s stock price has collected -4.00% of loss in the last five trading sessions.
-Press Release reported on 12/27/21 that Thinking about buying stock in Microbot Medical, Genocea Biosciences, Li-Cycle Holdings, American Virtual Cloud Technologies, or Aridis Pharmaceuticals?
+(NYSE:LICY) went up by 6.12% from its latest closing price compared to the recent 1-year high of $15.74.
+The company’s stock price has collected 4.61% of gains in the last five trading sessions.
+Press Release reported on 01/11/22 that Li-Cycle Announces “Redemption Fair Market Value” in Connection with Redemption of its Outstanding Warrants

 Is It Worth Investing in Li-Cycle Holdings Corp.
 (NYSE :LICY) Right Now?